Abhi-072020/COVID_Forecast/README.md

-# Deep Learning for COVID-19 Diagnosis
+# Using different ml algos for detecting covid presence